prerananana/ecommerce_prerana1/Labsheet/lab3.md

 ### Objectives

 - To add list display, search field and list filter in product model
-- To add list display and search field  in brand and category model s
+- To add list display and search field  in brand and category models
 ### Procedure

 - **Adding the following code to product model of admin.py**